shadinaguib/bluetech_simulation/bluetech_simulation/README.md

    2. rotate the chassis_link about the origin (origin: rotating frame) by the angle moved by the motor
    3. shift the origin of the chassis_link to the position of the current rotating motor

-4. update the current velocities
+4. Update the current velocities
-5. publish tf2 and odom data
+5. Publish tf2 and odom data

 ### forward_effort